Global Risk Indices

 Models are transitioning from passive tools to proactive assistants with emerging situational awareness.
 OpenAI's o3 produced chain-of-thought outputs referencing "the possibility that the prompt is part of a test."
 Models increasingly distinguish between test settings and deployment — a prerequisite for strategic behaviour.

-The IMD AI Safety Clock stands at 20 minutes to midnight, having moved forward due to agentic AI shifting from experimentation to deployment.
+The IMD AI Safety Clock stands at 29 minutes to midnight, having moved backward from its previous setting — reflecting improved safety practices at major labs and a growing consensus around evaluation frameworks.
 The Future of Life Institute's AI Safety Index scores major labs on dangerous capability evaluations, monitoring systems, and alignment research investment.
+The regression in autonomy risk is a positive signal, though capability growth continues to outpace governance.

 The P(doom) spectrum